Resteria/SPG-120/README.md

 Before importing this, you must do the following 2 things.

 * Setting a memory switch according to a manual.
-(At this time, Windows will be required.)
+(Windows will be required.)
 * Importing sigma_koki.py.